verdexhq/verdex-mcp/README.md

 The `npx` command will automatically download and run the latest version—no installation required!

-### 2. Set up cursor rules (recommended)
+### 2. Configure your AI assistant (recommended)

-Copy the included cursor rules to teach your AI assistant best practices:
+Choose the configuration approach for your AI assistant:

+**For Cursor IDE:**
 ```bash
 mkdir -p .cursor/rules
 cp node_modules/@verdex/mcp/.cursor/rules/*.mdc .cursor/rules/
 ```

+**For Claude Desktop:**
+- Reference the `SKILL.md` file in your Claude skills configuration
+- Or share relevant guides from `guides/` directory as needed

-These rules prevent fragile selectors like `.nth(8)` and teach the Container → Content → Role pattern.
-See [Configuration](#cursor-rules-setup-recommended) for details.
+These configurations prevent fragile selectors like `.nth(8)` and teach the Container → Content → Role pattern.
+See [AI Assistant Configuration](#ai-assistant-configuration-recommended) for details.

 ### 3. Use with your AI coding assistant